jlumpe/ox-json/README.md

-`"type"` is the node type returned by `org-element-type` and `"properties"` are property names and values obtained from `org-element-property` (see documentation for the [Org element API](https://orgmode.org/worg/dev/org-element-api.html) for a complete list of all node types and properties).
+`"type"` is the node type returned by `org-element-type` and `"properties"` are property names and values obtained from `org-element-property` (see documentation for the [Org element API](https://orgmode.org/worg/dev/org-element-api.html) for a complete list of all node types and properties). `ref` is a unique ID assigned to the node by Org mode's export code.
 Leading colons in the property keys are omitted. `"contents"` is the encoded return value of `org-element-contents`, the items of which are either more org nodes or strings.

 The top-level data structure looks like: